Personal safety

 - Check water depth before diving (feet first, first time) and avoid swimming alone.

-- Supervise children at all times when near water.
+- Supervise children at all times in and near water.

 - NEVER dive into a swimming pool from a balcony.